QuantEcon/lecture-source-py/source/rst/geom_series.rst

 .. math:: 1 + c + c^2 + c^3 + \cdots

-Where :math:`\cdots` means that the series continues without limit.
+Where :math:`\cdots` means that the series continues without end.

 The key formula is